MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ms.author: mihirwagle
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/21/2024
+ms.date: 05/23/2024
 ---

 # Microsoft Fabric trial capacity

-Microsoft Fabric is provided free of charge when you sign up for the Microsoft Fabric trial capacity.
+Microsoft Fabric is provided free of charge when you sign up for a Microsoft Fabric trial capacity.
 Your use of the Microsoft Fabric trial capacity includes access to the Fabric product workloads and the resources to create and host Fabric items.
 The Fabric trial lasts for 60 days.

 > [!NOTE]
 > If you're ready to purchase Fabric, visit the [Purchase Fabric page.](../enterprise/buy-subscription.md)